Prepare yourself for a Lifetime of Discovery

 - Leadership and Facilitation Class

-Those interested in leading backpacking or climbing trips will have to attend additional skill specific training’s.
+Those interested in leading backpacking, mountain biking, canoeing/kayaking, or climbing trips will have to attend additional skill-specific trainings, also offered free of cost to the Student.

 All training’s are conducted as one day or two day overnight training’s during the weekends with the exception of Defensive Driving.
 Program participants have the option of completing their required training’s through the duration of multiple semesters.
 All training’s are held each semester so students can plan accordingly.
 Accepted applicants must actively participate in the training’s and program meetings each semester to remain in the program.